SERVICE / ECOMMERCE OPERATIONS

 Some businesses need consolidation.
 Others need a channel turned off.

 Adding more channels rarely fixes a multi-channel problem.
-If wholesale margins are eroding the brand, if Shopify is producing 5% of revenue at 50% of operational cost, if a marketplace is consuming attention without contribution — the useful first decision is sometimes to retire a channel, not to coordinate it.
-The diagnostic produces that picture before the build begins.
+If wholesale margins are eroding the brand, if Shopify is producing 5% of revenue at 50% of operational cost, if a marketplace is consuming attention without contribution — the useful first decision is sometimes to retire a channel, not to coordinate it. the system review produces that picture before the build begins.

 • Channel contribution mapped against operational cost